Easily edit your images with PixTeller free online photo editor.

 To do this, navigate to Google Images.
 Click on the camera icon and type in the URL of the page on your website where the image is.
 Alternatively, you can upload an image from your computer or mobile phone and see where it's been published online.

-Once you have the information about where it's being used, you can contact the website owner and ask that it be taken down.
-Often, they'll do so, but if the image remains, you can contact their hosting provider or the owner of the platform the image is published on and ask them to intervene.
+Once you have the information about where it's being used, you can contact the website owner and ask to take it down.
+They often do so, but if the image remains, you can contact their hosting provider or the owner of the platform the image is published on and ask them to intervene.

 In a worst-case scenario, you'll need to take legal action to ensure that your content has been deleted permanently by the offender.